Raise the curtain on Opera Arlington’s third season!

 Presented in English with supertitles and featuring piano accompaniment, this production is conducted by Christopher Leach and directed by Eliza Escalante.
 A sweet and magical start to the holiday season awaits!

-Farr Best Theatre Mansfield:
+Farr Best Theater Mansfield:

 Saturday, Nov 29 at 7pm